 The study programme sets out to cover maritime operations, with ship technology and management as supporting framework.
 Maritime operations will during the programme cover different aspects related to different maritime operations:

-The international aspects of ship technology, maritime operations and management are anchored in the international nature of the maritime industry, in addition to the international dimension of the programme itself.
+The aspects of ship technology, organization, maritime operations and management are anchored in the international nature of the maritime industry, in addition to the international dimension of the programme itself.
 Maritime operations covered in the programme are of an international character, such as the maritime industry itself, and include several technical and managerial aspects through operations related to ships, installations and subsea/offshore vessels, as well as operations above and below the waterline and along the coastline.

-The students can apply for student exchange in the third semester, based on their profile choice.
 The Master of Maritime Operations has two profiles to choose between, hence Maritime Technology and Management (Haugesund) and Sustainable Maritime Operations (Emden/Leer).